• ESE Registration Guidelines

 Approved Permission Requests

 If your PR is approved, you’ll receive a notice from Path.
 You then have a chance to register for the course in Path.
+Please resubmit your Cart in Path@Penn to claim permit approvals and processed prerequisite overrides.

 If your PR is approved but the class is full, you cannot register.